 Recent examples of secure data erasure failures

 Nonetheless, some consumers and businesses exhibit a surprising degree of negligence in this respect.
 In 2019, a significant privacy breach occurred in Japan where 18 hard drives used by the Kanagawa Prefectural Government to store taxpayers' data were auctioned online instead of being destroyed.
 Sold online by an employee of a Tokyo-based recycling company, the hard drives were meant to be securely destroyed.
-The data on the sold devices totalled 27 terabytes and included individuals' names, addresses, and tax payment records.
+The data on the sold devices totaled 27 terabytes and included individuals' names, addresses, and tax payment records.
 A man contacted the prefectural government after buying nine of the drives online, which alerted the government to the situation.
-Even though the government had deleted the data, the buyer was able to restore the data quickly using specialised data recovery software.
+Even though the government had deleted the data, the buyer was able to restore the data quickly using specialized data recovery software.

-In the same year, a study commissioned by Ontrack in partnership with data erasure specialist, Blancco analysed 159 second-hand drives bought from eBay.
+In the same year, a study commissioned by Ontrack in partnership with data erasure specialist, Blancco analyzed 159 second-hand drives bought from eBay.
 The results were staggering finding sensitive residual data on 42% of the drives, with 15% containing personally identifiable information including passport information, birth certificates, university papers, financial records, and photos.

 What's the difference between deletion and erasure?